The Host-Pathogen Game: an evolutionary approach to biological competitions: The Host-Pathogen Game

 \section{The Host-Pathogen Game}

-The HPG represents the competitive dynamics of a spatially structured~\cite{szolnoki03,pena01} two-species population, i.e. cells of a host organism versus bacteria.
+The HPG aims to model the competitive dynamics of a spatially structured~\cite{moreno01,pena01} two-species population, i.e. cells of a host organism versus external agents (e.g. bacteria or parasites).
 The former are arranged in a square lattice with continuous boundary conditions, while the latter occupy the inner squares of the lattice ---see Figure~\ref{fig:topology}.
-In doing so, when a bacterium invades a square, the four cells (at the vertices of the infected square) try to remove it.
+In doing so, when a bacterium invades a square, the four cells (located at the vertices of the infected square) try to remove it.